BreathingCode/BreathingCode.github.io/_posts/2015-03-27-making-it-count.md

 author_handle: benjamin
 ---

-[Johannes](https://twitter.com/johanneslink), my co-organizer, and I, we're fond of transparency.
+[Johannes](https://twitter.com/johanneslink), my co-organizer, and I, we are fond of transparency.

 One testament of this, was today's publishing of our [breakdown of Breathing